 Platinum is heavier than gold, so is more expensive as they’re both sold by weight.
 Some people like the extra weight on their hand, while others do not – it’s personal preference, so see if you can find out which your future fiancée likes.
 It is a harder metal than gold, so will gradually rub away at a gold ring, if they are worn side by side, so be aware of this when considering engagement and wedding rings.

-You can read more about the different metals here on our website here if you are interested:
+You can read more about the different metals here on our website.

 Getting the size of the ring right is important.
 At Ethica, we make all our rings to order, although we can re-size later if necessary.